sanjanastevska/baby-food-place/README.md

 # Baby Food Place Project
 Baby Food Place is a web application about listing, creating, updating recipes by user using Node.JS and React.JS technologies.
-The project is still being developed.
+As store database is used MongoDB with mongoose.

 ## Run Locally
 ### 1. Clone repo